 Companies with foreign investment can only borrow from local sources and foreign banks and financial institutions.
-FITTA does not allow companies with foreign investment to borrow money from foreign parent companies.
+FITTA does not allow companies shareholder loans.
 Recommendation from Ministry of Industry and approval from NRB is required to borrow money from foreign banks.
 Currently, NRB has imposed interest rate cap of One Year Libor + 5.5% on foreign commercial borrowing and other requirements to evidence that borrowing was not possible from local banks and financial institutions.

 Q8.
 How can investors repatriate earnings or gains from sales of their shares?